hiiamboris/red-dataset-mirror/discussions/matrix.org/#red_red_gui-branch.md

 how do I get the commit?

-[17:48:55](#60DNzS-CQo68uy1kUplHTgs3zuOeCKjcrDcb2wjcgMM) <hiiamboris (NOT THIS ONE)>: that's why it still works with spaces lol Ì†ΩÌ∏â
+[17:48:55](#60DNzS-CQo68uy1kUplHTgs3zuOeCKjcrDcb2wjcgMM) <hiiamboris (NOT THIS ONE)>: that's why it still works with spaces lol üòâ

 [17:49:17](#WX1ile3Smr-5FGduijOrcoKyD59dNyjFkJy6Jnkk4ik) <gchiu (Graham Chiu)>:
 I see.
 This is very confusing